Passenger rail transport in China: Classic Rail train

 The majority of train tickets in China are thermally printed paper tickets displaying the train's origin and destination, service number, price, date and travel time, accommodation type, class and seat number, as well as a barcode for security checks.
-Some tickets on the CRH routes such as Nanjing–Shanghai–Hangzhou or Guangzhou–Shenzhen use machine-readable tickets i.e. tickets on the Nanjing–Shanghai route have a magnetically encoded stripe for future use of automatic ticket inspection gates being implemented at major stations along the route, whilst tickets on the Guangzhou–Shenzhen line have embedded RFID microchips which can be read by proximity readers mounted above the ticket gates.
+Some tickets on the CRH routes, such as Nanjing–Shanghai–Hangzhou or Guangzhou–Shenzhen, use machine-readable tickets; i.e., tickets on the Nanjing–Shanghai route have a magnetically encoded stripe for future use of automatic ticket inspection gates being implemented at major stations along the route, while tickets on the Guangzhou–Shenzhen line have embedded RFID microchips which can be read by proximity readers mounted above the ticket gates.

 Most trains feature some kind of on-board catering service.
-Vendors with trolleys walk through the train selling snacks, drinks, fruit, newspapers etc. On shorter distance trains and many high-speed trains, there is a cafe-car selling light snacks, tea, coffee, beer etc. whilst conventional long-haul trains have full-service restaurant cars.
+Vendors with trolleys walk through the train selling snacks, drinks, fruit, newspapers, etc. On shorter distance trains and many high-speed trains, there is a cafe car selling light snacks, tea, coffee, beer, etc., whilst conventional long-haul trains have full-service restaurant cars.
 At many stations along the route, vendors will sell fruit, prepared food and instant noodles on the platforms during the stops for Classic Rail trains.
 Hot-water is provided in almost every carriage for passengers to make tea or instant noodles.

 Smoking is generally not permitted in the accommodation or washroom areas of the trains but is allowed in the restaurant/cafe area and in the vestibules between the cars.
-On modern trains such as CRH or Beijing Suburban railway smoking is completely banned, with some smoke detectors connected to the brakes to stop the train, causing errant smokers facing hefty fines and penalties.
+On modern trains such as CRH or Beijing Suburban Railway, smoking is completely banned, with some smoke detectors connected to the brakes to stop the train, causing errant smokers facing hefty fines and penalties.
 On the Guangzhou–Kowloon cross-border train smoking is only permitted in the cafe car.